Oak Tutorial

 proof successful!

-Above, the first two statements go into the context.
+Above, the first two statements go into the buffer.
 Then so uses them to prove the third statement.
-After so proves its accompanying statement, it clears the context, and then puts the accompanying statement in it.
-The context after a so therefore contains only the accompanying statement.
+After so proves its accompanying statement, it clears the buffer, and then puts the accompanying statement in it.
+The buffer after a so therefore contains only the accompanying statement.
 For example:

 axiom x and y